Japanese whiting: Description

 Like all species of sillaginid, the swim bladder is the most dependable diagnostic feature.
 Japanese whiting have a swim bladder characterised by a single, long posterior extension which tapers to a slender point.
 The anterior end of the organ has three long median projections, with the central extension the longest.

 The colour of the fish is a greenish grey above with the dorsal region of the head darker and whitish on the underside of the fish.
 The anterior and posterior dorsal fins are hyaline, with the first few membranes of the spinous dorsal fin dusted in tiny brown spots.
 The anal, ventral and pectoral fins are also hyaline, with the pectoral having a greenish upper margin and base.
 The caudal fin is whitish with dark margins.

 Distribution and habitat

-The Japanese whiting ranges from Japan where it was first described, west toward Korea, China and Taiwan, possibly extending as far south as the Philippines.
+The Japanese whiting ranges from Japan where it was first described, west toward Korea, China and Taiwan, possibly extending as far south as the Philippines, extending to Telaga Air estuarine of Kuching, Malaysia.
 The species is not only the most common sillaginid of Japan, but is one of the most common coastal species of any family, often making up a significant proportion of shallow water samples.

 S. japonica occurs in a variety of habitats, with shallow sandy flats in bays, surf zones of beaches, protected eelgrass seabeds and occasionally estuaries used by the species.
 They are a shallow water species, operating in depths between 0 and 30 m (98 ft).
 Juveniles tend to use eelgrass beds as a nursery area, gaining both food and protection from these habitats while adults move to more exposed areas.